BNC is a plug format, SDI is a signal transport format.

 SDI carries 16 channels of pulse-code modulation or PCM audio and uncompressed video that is digital in nature.
 It transmits on a coaxial cable at 75 Ohms connected with BNC.

-As the signal’s bandwidth can extend on gigahertz range, SDI cables can no longer handle this.
-It must use proper BNC connector to handle this digital signal.
+As the signal’s bandwidth can extend on the gigahertz range, SDI cables can no longer handle this.
+It must use a proper BNC connector to handle this digital signal.
 Nevertheless, BNC connectors may come in different dimensions.
 Thus, we recommend you find a BNC connector that properly connects to SDI.

 Despite its usefulness, the major disadvantage of utilizing SDI is that there are a number of devices for prosumer and consumers that do not support it.
 Nonetheless, there are manufacturers that use converter boxes to convert SDI signals.
 SDI has limited resolutions which it can support.

 In general, it is essential to have a supporting BNC connector to your SDI cable to allow higher signal bandwidth.
 Additionally, most of the users connect these two connectors by soldering or securing the locks.